 Local level data won’t be available until later in 2020, but based on the most recent metro data, we can identify 9 metros with the highest percentage of itemizers and the highest adjusted gross incomes (AGI).

 In general, we’ll likely see that filers in these metro areas will have fewer refunds and more and higher federal tax bills than in prior tax years.
 That’s because for most of these earners, the mortgage interest and local tax deductions were the reasons that made itemizing deductions advantageous.
 Now, that deduction is effectively capped at $10,000 per tax year.
 While these filers may still itemize, they won’t realize as large of a tax deduction as they did prior to the tax overhaul.
+If you need tax advice you might benefit from asking a financial advisor.

 Should you wait until July 15 to file?